-The main objective of the Bill is to control the growing population of India which will help India to boost its economy.
+The main objective of the Population Control Bill, 2020 is to control the growing population of India which will help India to boost its economy.
 The Bill possesses its own benefits and restrictions, which may be stand against the Constitution of India.
 For better understanding of this Bill, let’s compare it from Constitution of India in the light of landmark judgment Javed v.
 State of Haryana.

 Article 14 of Constitution of India guarantees Right to Equality.
 The Article ensures that no citizen of India is denied equality before law or equal protection of law by the State within the Indian Territory.

-At first sight, the Bill provides unequal treatment to the couples having two children and more than two children.
+At first sight, the Population Control Bill, 2020 provides unequal treatment to the couples having two children and more than two children.
 However, if we observe then the Bill falls under the exception rational discrimination and affirmative action.

 In order to take benefit of this exception, the discrimination should be based on the ‘intelligible differentia’ and ‘rational nexus’.
 Moreover, guarantee for equality does not mean identical applicability of the same rules over all person.
 As the applicability depends on different circumstances and treatment of un-equals as equals will result into violation of Article 14.

 This Article of the Constitution ensures right to life and personal dignity, therefore the article has a crucial role to play in a person’s life except for the procedure established by law.

 Prima facie the Population Control Bill, 2020 might stand in contradiction of this Article as reproduction is a question of individual liberty.
 Nevertheless, the Bill might infringe the newly recognized un-enumerated Right to Privacy of an individual.